smokeyfro/SmokeyFro.com/content/work/winefolly.md

 testimonial:
 launch_date: 2019-06-01
 ---
 I had the privelage to work with Madeline Puckette and the WineFolly team for a year and a half.
-In that time I rebuilt the site from the ground up, using Beans and CMB2 as my primary tools.
-The entire site was built using AMP Native, meaning AMP was used for both mobile and desktop users.
+In that time I rebuilt the site from the ground up using Beans (the WordPress theme framework I helped create).

+The site was built using Googles Accelerated Mobile Pages (AMP) project, which aims to set a new standard for the performance of websites on mobile devices.
 AMP came with it's own set of challenges, most of which being that it's still a relatively new technology, so there isn't that much info out there when you get stuck, or you come across a bug in one of the core components.
-That said, I'm pretty chuffed with the final product.

-Some of the other projects we worked on, include:
+Some of the other projects I worked on include:

 - A suite of Gutenberg blocks.
 - An index of 260+ grape and wine landing pages.